mathurah/syde-223-lecture-notes/BigO-Notations.md

-## What is worst case time complexity? k
+## What is worst case time complexity?
 Focus on:
 - Worst case (this list is not the average)
 - When n is approaching infinity